By Alexa Ashworth, MFTC

 I am eight.
 My parents are gathering for a birthday party to celebrate my father’s co-worker.
 It is at a park and I was told there will be other kids there.
 I wonder if my parents know “other kids being there” is not selling me on wanting to go.
 As we enter the party, I feel myself shrinking lower and lower to the ground.
 I am secretly hoping the grass will grow taller to disguise me or the ground will suck me in and I disappear awhile.
 Either way, I am worried I will not have anyone to play with.
 I tell my parent’s, “my stomach hurts”, as we are even closer to the other parents and their kids.
 My mom says, “You just need to eat something, you are okay.”
 My dad follows this by, “Yeah buddy.
 Once you eat and start meeting the other kids, you’ll feel much better.”
 I think to myself, “I am not hungry.”
 I start looking around the park to find a place I can go play by myself and find a sandy spot under one of the slides at the playground.
 “This feels safe.”

 Kids are always telling us their feelings and giving us signs as to what they are experiencing.
-It is our job as parents, caregivers, or teachers to pause and really listen to what our child is saying.
-When we do this, we are able to tune in and understand what the real problem is.
+It is our job as parents, caregivers, or teachers to pause and listen to what our child is saying.
+Understanding a child’s anxiety allows us to tune in and understand what the real problem is.
 Like the eight-year-old in this story saying, “my stomach hurts”, as a way to tell his parents, “I am worried about making friends.”

 In this example, the parents could have paused, knelt down by their child and asked, “You haven’t voiced your stomach hurt all day, is there a reason for why it does now?”
 The child may say at this point, “I don’t know.”